pedroblossbraga/image_classification_test/README.md

 - To create the necessary folders and extract the images into a folder, use src/setup_dir.py
 - The model is in src/models.py
 - A function to load the URL-databases is in src/load_data.py

+# Disclaimer / Privacy Notice
+- All outputs with images were deleted, for privacy reasons.
+- The datasets and images were not uploaded to this repository, for privacy reasons.
+- This project is protected with a MIT LICENSE.

 # References